Non-Bloch band theory for non-Hermitian continuum systems

 We are interested in the eigenstates of this system under different boundary conditions.
 Starting with the periodic boundary conditions (PBC) $\psi(x)=\psi(x+L)$, the eigenstates are characterized by extended plane waves $\psi_{\text{PBC}}(x)=\frac{1}{\sqrt{L}}e^{ikx}$ with real-valued momentum $k\in2\pi\mathbb{Z}/L$, where $L$ is the system size.
 Consequently, the eigenenergies are given by $E_{\text{PBC}}=(k+ig)^2/2m$, which is complex if $g\ne0$.

-However, when we take the OBC $\psi(0)=\psi(L)=0$, a representative eigenstate becomes $\psi_{\text{OBC}}(x)=Ae^{gx}\sin{(\tilde{k}x)}$, with a real-valued eigenvalue $E_{\text{OBC}}=\tilde{k}^2/2m$.
-Here, $A$ is an irrelevant normalization factor, and the parameter $\tilde{k}\in\pi\mathbb{Z}/L$ has a real value.
+However, when we take the OBC $\psi(0)=\psi(L)=0$, a representative eigenstate becomes $\psi_{\text{OBC}}(x)=Ae^{gx}\sin{(\kappa_nx)}$, with a real-valued eigenvalue $E_{\text{OBC}}=\kappa_n^2/2m$.
+Here, $A$ is an irrelevant normalization factor, and the discrete parameter $\kappa_n$ is $\kappa_n=n\pi/L$ with $n=1,2,\cdots$.
 Surprisingly, the eigenstates of the Hatano-Nelson model on an open chain are no longer extended.
 Instead, these eigenstates become exponentially localized to the boundary, where the localization length (i.e., skin depth) is determined by the strength of the imaginary gauge field.
 This is an explicit example of NHSE in continuum systems.

-The Hatano-Nelson model was originally proposed to discuss the localization-delocalization transition of the magnetic flux lines around the defects in superconductors.
-To obtain more insight into the Hatano-Nelson model, we explore an alternative interpretation in the framework of classical probability theory.
-Before delving into the details, we highlight that our interpretation based on classical probability theory offers a realistic framework for investigating the physics of this non-Hermitian model under various boundary conditions.
-As we will demonstrate later, boundary conditions play a more profound role in non-Hermitian continuum systems, which are different from their lattice counterparts.
+Originally proposed to discuss the localization-delocalization transition of the magnetic flux lines around the defects in superconductors, the Hatano-Nelson model has recently been studied as a simplified model of NHSE.
+Here, to demonstrate the role of boundary conditions in shaping the bulk wavefunctions in non-Hermitian continuum systems, we explore a variation of the Hatano-Nelson model, which is the one-dimensional Fokker-Planck equation in classical probability theory.
+In the latter case, two different types of boundary conditions naturally arise when describing different random walking processes.
+As we will reveal through this work, boundary conditions play a more profound role in non-Hermitian continuum systems.

-We consider a non-negative probability distribution function $P(x,t)$ that depends on the one-dimension spatial variable $x$ and the time $t$.
-The evolution of $P(x,t)$ is generated by a Fokker-Planck equation\cite{risken1996fokker}
+In particular, we consider a non-negative probability distribution function $P(x,t)$ that depends on the one-dimension spatial variable $x$ and the time $t$.
+The evolution of $P(x,t)$ is generated by a Fokker-Planck equation \cite{risken1996fokker}

 where the spatial-dependent $\mu(x) $ and $D(x)$ are the drift coefficient and the positive diffusion coefficient, respectively.
 Assuming that the eigenmodes of this differential equation are given by $P(x,t)=\psi(x)e^{-Et}$, we derive its corresponding stationary eigenequation: